Golf Is A Stupid Game Anyway,

 I also got seduced into purchasing some gimmicky golf clubs that were sure to lower my score.
 I paid a couple hundred bucks once for a sand wedge.
 A wedge that was absolutely guaranteed to take strokes off my game.

-I had seen an infomercial where they grabbed people who had never golfed right off the street.
+I had seen an infomercial where they had grabbed people who were not golfers right off the street.
 They had them hit a ball out of the bunker beside a green with the fancy wedge.
-The course was at Pebble Beach with the Pacific Ocean in the background.
+The course was Pebble Beach with the Pacific Ocean in the background.
 On each swing they all snuggled the ball right up beside the pin.
 I guess my wedge must have been faulty, because it never worked that way for me.

 I felt so stupid falling for that scam.